-Both of these desserts are made with a base of baked sweetened peaches; what makes them different is the topping.
+Both of these desserts are made with a base of baked sweetened fruit, what makes them different is the topping.

 A crisp topping is typically made with a combination of oats and flour sweetened with sugar and held together with melted butter.
 The topping is more crisp, crunchy, and buttery.

-A peach cobbler topping is more biscuit-like.
+With a peach cobbler (pictured below), the topping is more biscuit-like.
 The dough gets pinched or cut into pieces and placed over the top of the fruit.